Moving to Guyana Guide

 Expats should not be surprised to hear Amerindian languages, Chinese, Hindi and Tamil spoken in certain parts of Guyana.
 Portuguese is also quickly becoming a second language in the south of the country on the border with Brazil.

 Guyana is the third smallest country in South America and the majority of the country’s transport infrastructure is concentrated in the north.
 The roads are often crowded with a mix of mini-buses, cars, bicycles and large commercial vehicles.
-Expats can also expect to see horse drawn carts, stray animals and livestock sprawled across the streets too.
+Expats can also expect to see horse-drawn carts, stray animals and livestock sprawled across the streets too.
 Foreigners are more than welcome to drive in Guyana and you can simply trade in your national licences for an international permit in the country free of charge.
 However, due to the questionable state of some roads, dangerous driving from locals and lack of car rental opportunities, it is often much safer and less of a headache to rely on public transport.

 Throughout the northern portions of Guyana, home to cities such as Georgetown, Linden, New Amsterdam, and Anna Regina, public transport is how many choose to get around.
-There are very cheap minibuses which run along the coastal road and to Cheddi Jagan International Airport and the city of Linden.
+There are very cheap minibuses that run along the coastal road and to Cheddi Jagan International Airport and the city of Linden.
 Around the cities themselves, minibuses are run by private firms.
-They operate in allocated zones around the cities on specific routes and have a controlled fare structure so do not be worried about being over charged.
+They operate in allocated zones around the cities on specific routes and have a controlled fare structure so do not be worried about being overcharged.
 If you want freer movement around the north, it is best to hop in one of the countless yellow taxis.
 Alternatively, book a cab with a reputable company.
 Never hail a taxi from the roadside unless it is one of the official yellow taxis which are easily distinguishable.

 Guyana has 607 miles of navigable inland waterways.
-The government run a coast-hopping services from Georgetown to several northern ports.
+The government run a coast-hopping service from Georgetown to several northern ports.
 The Essequibo, Demerara and Berbice rivers all have ferry services to allow for a quicker journey for those travelling.
 However, sometimes these crossings are closed due to bad weather or flooding.

 Guyana did once have a railroad along the coast.
 It was used for both cargo and passenger services that there was, in the past 10 years, talk of the train track being resurrected.
 Currently, Guyana has no train service and citizens rely on public transport and their own vehicles.

 The standard of healthcare in Guyana is very poor and does not meet the standards set by Western medicine.
 There is a shortage of appropriately trained staff, with many emigrating to countries that will provide a much higher salary for their expertise and better working environments.
 Medical professionals currently working Guyana are highly demotivated, which is understandable when you also consider the poor medical facilities, lack of basic equipment and medical supplies they are given to work with.
-A lack of sanitation and a poor ambulance service are also to blame.
+A lack of sanitation and poor ambulance service is also to blame.

 Public healthcare is divided into five levels, ranging from Level I hospital posts to Level V referral hospitals.
 Treatment provided by public facilities is free, however, there are limited services available and patients will have to pay for a private room.